OData/v3ProtocolDocument/OData.markdown

 Each selectItem in the selectClause indicates that the response MUST include the Properties, Open Properties, Related Properties, Actions and Functions identified by that selectClause.

-The simplest selectItem requests a single Property defined on the EntityType of the resources identified by the resource path section of the URI, for example this URI asks the service to return just the Rating and ReleaseDate for the matching Products:
+The simplest selectClause explicitly requests properties defined on the entity type of the resources identified by the resource path section of the URI, for example this URI requests just the Rating and ReleaseDate for the matching Products:

 	http://services.odata.org/OData/OData.svc/Products?$select=Rating,ReleaseDate